Equipollence (geometry)

-In Euclidean geometry, equipollence is a binary relation between directed line segments.
-Two parallel line segments are equipollent when they have the same length and direction.
+In Euclidean geometry, equipollence is a homogeneous relation between directed line segments.
+Two segments are said to be equipollent when they have the same length and direction.
+Two equipollent segments are parallel but not necessarily colinear nor overlapping.
+For example, a segment AB, from point A to point B, has the opposite direction to segment BA; thus AB and BA are not equipollent.

 Parallelogram property

-A definitive feature of Euclidean space is the parallelogram property of vectors:
+A property of Euclidean spaces is the parallelogram property of vectors: